bachan/blizzard/README.md

     2. handler found a failure:   blizzard answers HTTP 503 to done-queue

 * idle-thread.
 This thread calls idle-function with specified interval if a param `<idle_timeout>` is specified in config.
-  The method `idle` will be called once if the time-out is not specified
+  The method `idle` will be called once if the time-out is not specified or negative.

 ## Config